eclipse/paho.mqtt.c/README.md

 The paho-mqtt port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

+## Fully static builds with musl libc

+(By Frank Pagliughi)

+[musl libc](https://musl.libc.org/) is is an implementation of the C standard library built on top of the Linux system call API, including interfaces defined in the base language standard, POSIX, and widely agreed-upon extensions.

+Users of the Rust library, which wraps this one, had been complaining that they could not compile using the musl build tools.
+Musl is a small std C lib that can be statically linked.
+With the latest Paho C library (and a very minor tweak to the build), we're now able to build Rust apps using musl and Paho C that are fully static; no runtime dependencies on the platform; not even on the standard C lib.

+$ ./async_publish
+Publishing a message on the 'test' topic

+$ ldd async_publish
+	not a dynamic executable

+So, for example, if maintaining a suite of apps for some newer and older embedded Linux boards, the same executables could be deployed without worry about the C ABI on the particular boards.

+Certainly C apps using the Paho library could do this also.

 ## Microsoft Windows

 ### Calling convention